128technology/docs/docs/config_ha_vrrp.md

 ```
 ### Enable Service Route Failover

-To preserve session state from the primary router to the secondary router, configure the following service routes.
 Set `enable-failover` to true.
+This will enable failover between service routes on router-a.

 ```
 			service-route        local-route